Causal Holography of Traversing Flows: The Causality-based Holography Theorems

 Then $f$ extends to a smooth function $F: X(v, B) \to \R$ such that $\mathcal L_v(F) > 0$ on $X(v, B)$. \end{lemma}

-\begin{proof} The argument is an induction by the increasing combinatorial types (from the universal poset $\Omega^{\bullet}$) of the $v$-trajectories that pass trough points of the set $B \setminus A$.
-With $B$ being fixed, we intend to increase gradually ``the size" of $A \subset B$, until it coincides with $B$.
+\begin{proof}The argument is an induction by the increasing combinatorial types $\om \in \mathbf\Om^{\bullet}$ of the $v$-trajectories that pass trough the points of the set $B \setminus A$.
+With $A$ being fixed, we intend to increase gradually the locus $\tilde B \supset A$ to which the desired extension exists, until eventually $\tilde B$ will coincide with the given $B$.